steenk/tripledollar/README.md

 ### Text

-Adding text inside a DOM element is just to add it as one of the parameters after the "identity" parameter:
+Adding text inside a DOM element is to add it as one of the parameters after the "identity" parameter:

 ```javascript
     var p = $$$('p', 'This is the text.');